capricorncd/image-process-tools/README.md

 <a href="https://www.npmjs.com/package/image-process"><img src="https://img.shields.io/npm/l/image-process.svg?sanitize=true" alt="License"></a>
 </p>

-Image clipping / scaling, support local / same domain video file screenshot function (HTML5 + canvas).
+A Image clipping or scaling, support local or same domain video file screenshot.
+It's implemented  in canvas.

-- Image cropping: Just set valid cropping parameters. or set valid width and height, the image will be centered and cropped.
+- Image cropping: Just set valid cropping parameters (See [MediaFileHandlerOptions](#MediaFileHandlerOptions)), or set valid width and height, the image will be centered and cropped.
 - Proportional scaling: set width or height.
-- Video screenshot: Take a picture according to the set currentTime.
+- Video screenshot: Take a picture according to the set `currentTime` of the [MediaFileHandlerOptions](#MediaFileHandlerOptions).

 [中文文档](./docs)